Summer Staff Positions

 Summer positions fall into several categories: 1) workshop (teaching), 2) administrative & program design, 3) counseling, and 4) support services (food service, health care/safety, facility support).
 (Interns typically fit into # 2 or #4.)
 After reviewing position options and hiring criteria, please visit the staff application page.

-(As positions become filled, it will be noted by title in red.)
+As positions become filled, it will be noted by title in red.
+(Updated as of April 5, 2018.)

 Administrative staff design and guide the community experience at GYV.
 Administrative staff support and collaborate with the counselors & workshop instructors, maintain contact with parents, design all Village events, arrange travel logistics, and more.
 (Applicants must be 25 or older.)